 Brow Lift (Forehead Lift)

-What is a Brow lift or forehead lift procedure?
+What is a Brow Lift?

 My upper eyes droop and look tired all the time.

-A brow lift, on the other hand, will make the eye complex appear more open and 'fresh'.
+A brow lift, on the other hand, will make the eye complex appear more open and 'fresh.'
 A person with very severe 'hooding' of the upper eyelid will benefit from both brow lift and eyelid skin resection, or blepharoplasty.

 In contrast, a minimally invasive brow lift works by weakening the muscles that work to pull down or crease together the brows.
 The muscles that elevate the brow remain fully active.
 As a result, the brow is elevated, the 'worry lines' and forehead wrinkles are vastly improved.